Gallery-of-Kaeon/Kaeon-FUSION/README.md

 To run Kaeon FUSION code in the command line, execute Kaeon Dev through Java and give the name of the file containing the code as a second argument.
 Any other arguments will be passed to the script.

+### You say this language can theoretically do anything?

+Kaeon FUSION can expand its functionality at runtime through modular interfaces.
+Interfaces can add new commands and provide access to back end systems.
+Some interfaces allow you to cross compile ONE markup nested within function definitions into other languages, allowing for any sort of software development using one syntax and one environment.
+At the moment, the available interfaces allow for the generation of C, HTML,
+CSS,
+JavaScript,
+PHP,
+and SQL source code.
+Due to the modular nature of the Kaeon FUSION, there is no limit to what sort functionality can be implemented through interfaces.
+What's available now is only the tip of the iceberg.

 ### The documentation decribes four different things: ONE, ONE+, FUSION, and Kaeon FUSION.
 What's that about?